cjqian/GoTO/README.md

 ```

 Which will return the JSON for the "deliveryservice" table in the database.

+If the table queried exists in the database (checked against structValidMap), the program will print "[table name] found."
+Else, the program will print "[table name] is not found."

 This will be changed after (Syntax)[http://www.github.com/cjqian/GoTO/#Syntax] is implemented.

 The program takes in three parameters: the username, password and database.